Call Text Email

 2. Posting notice from a public highway (or somewhere that is accessible to the public)

 The process of providing notice to local residents about a proposed land severance is a common practice.
 The aim is to ensure that all stakeholders are aware of the proposal and have an opportunity to provide feedback.
-However, it can sometimes lead to a disproportionate number of “not in my backyard” objections, rather than more constructive feedback.
+However, it sometimes leads to a disproportionate number of “not in my backyard” objections, rather than more constructive feedback.

 The Planning Recommendation Report